Pierre Ekwah: Style of play

 A powerful figure, standing at 1.89 m tall, he has stated that his favourite role on the pitch is as a box-to-box midfielder, and lists Zinedine Zidane as his childhood idol.
 He has also played as a defensive midfielder, as well as dropping in to the back line to play as a left-back or centre-back.

+Personal life

+Ekwah is the cousin of the footballers Paul-Georges Ntep, Ludéric, Romaric and Emeric Etonde, and the brother of the rugby player Charles-Edouard Ekwah Elimby.